 Form I-9 and The E-Verify System

-That said, if there’s one thing that’s associated with Form I-9, it’s the E-Verify system.
+That said, if there is one thing associated with Form I-9, it is the E-Verify system.
 This voluntary Internet-based system allows employers to easily compare information from Form I-9 with existing government records.
-E-Verify is also free to use, though it requires employees to present List B documents with their photograph.
-On top of that, the system doesn’t cover the reverification of expired employment authorization documents.
+E-Verify is also free to use, though it requires employees to present List B documents with their photographs.
+On top of that, the system does not cover the reverification of expired employment authorization documents.

 Section 1, which takes up the entire first page of Form I-9, is designed to be filled out by employees.
-Employers should give this form as soon as the person accepts a job offer, but not later than the worker’s first day at work.
-This is to ensure that employers won’t discriminate against a hire due to that person’s immigration status.
+Employers should give this form as soon as the person accepts a job offer, but no later than the worker’s first day at work.
+This is to ensure that employers will not discriminate against a hire due to that person’s immigration status.

 The first part of Section 1 is pretty standard: blanks for the name, address, date of birth, contact information, and the US Social Security Number (SSN).
 Only the contact information—email address and phone number—are optional.